harkishanpansuriya/Flutter_Interview_Questions/questions.md

 ## What is an AspectRatio widget used for?
  - The AspectRatio widget in Flutter is used to ensure that a widget maintains a specific aspectratio, regardless of the size of the parent container.
 This can be useful in cases where you wanta widget to have a specific shape, such as a square or a rectangle with a fixed width-to-heightratio.The aspect ratio is defined as the width of the widget divided by its height.
 The AspectRatiowidget takes the aspect ratio as an argument and sets the width or height of the widget suchthat the aspect ratio is maintained.
 The other dimension is automatically adjusted to match.For example, if you want to create a square widget, you can wrap the widget in an AspectRatiowidget with an aspect ratio of 1.0, and the widget will always be square, regardless of the size ofthe parent container.

-## What is the purpose of the dispose() method in a StatefulWidget?
- - dispose() is used to clean up resources like controllers, streams, or animations when a StatefulWidget is permanently removed from the widget tree.

 ## how to build an app with responsive UI in Flutter
  - To build a responsive UI in Flutter: